 Clinical mentorships, including lectures, supervision, and clinical cases, are provided in psychodynamic, interpersonal, cognitive-behavioral, dialectic/behavioral, and marital therapies.
 These intensive experiences ensure that every resident develop skill in each of these important areas.

 We place a high value on education.
-We seek to foster habits of self-motivated learning.
+We foster habits of self-motivated learning.
 We also teach residents how to teach.
-Residents have the opportunity to share their knowledge and experience with medical students and trainees in other disciplines.
-Participation in medical student teaching is strongly encouraged and there are numerous settings in which residents are able to serve as role models, lead discussions, demonstrate clinical skills, and give formal presentations.
+Residents have the opportunity to share their knowledge with medical students and trainees in other disciplines.
+There are numerous settings in which residents are able to serve as role models, lead discussions, demonstrate clinical skills, and give formal presentations.

-For residents with interest in education as a career, we offer a unique training opportunity in the Clinical Scholars Track.
-This innovative track provides the resident with the opportunity to work closely with dedicated teachers in the department to develop their own interests and skills in preparation for an academic career focused on education.
-Resident are able to teach, to develop education programs, and to learn skills in evaluation of those programs.
+For residents with interest in education as a career, the Clinical Scholars Track is a unique, innovative track that provides residents with the opportunity to work closely with dedicated teachers to develop their own interests and skills in preparation for an academic career focused on education.
+Residents are able to teach, to develop education programs, and to learn skills in evaluation of those programs.

-For research-oriented residents, a Research Track is available.
-This five-year training program has a distinguished record of preparing residents for careers in basic and clinical research.
-Residents in the track work closely with individual research mentors and a committee of experienced senior investigators to lay the groundwork for a successful career in psychiatric research.
+For research-oriented residents, our Research Track is a distinguished five-year training program in which residents work closely with individual research mentors and a committee of experienced senior investigators to lay the groundwork for a successful career in basic and clinical psychiatric research.

 Although we recognize that there is no single pattern for a graduating psychiatrist, there are common elements that we seek to develop.
 We expect every resident to achieve clinical excellence and to provide the highest quality psychiatric care.
 We strive to maintain the highest level of ethical standards in all aspects of our work.
 We anticipate that residents will value continuing education and will establish a pattern of learning and growth.
 We encourage leadership in the profession.
 We enjoy excellent relations with other disciplines and encourage creative and innovative collaborations.
 We foster intellectual inquiry, curiosity, and a desire to extend our boundaries of knowledge.